Competition out there is fierce!

-This could mean a small start using your smartphone.
-Perhaps you might be able to buy a consumer camcorder or a DSLR camera.
+You can start small with your smartphone.
+Perhaps, you might be able to buy a consumer camcorder or a DSLR camera.
 Whichever camera you choose, you will need a dependable tripod.

-5.4: Work out your content ideas and draft a video schedule
+5.4: Work out your content ideas and draft a content calendar

 If you enjoy getting a) frustrated and b) nowhere, then don’t do what’s recommended above.

 Compiling a list of video ideas saves you the trouble of racking your brains every week to come up with a fresh concept.
-You’ll also want to create a video content calendar that schedules your videos on social media and your website.
+You’ll also want to create a video content calendar that schedules your videos on your online platforms.

 5.5: Create a production schedule